Twalord/PykeBot/README.md

 Given a link the bot will find all players in the tournament and build op.gg multilinks for them.
 Furthermore, the bot can go on op.gg and add soloQ rankings to each team and player.

-This version of PykeBot only supports Toornament and rank lookups but does not require selenium and was designed to be hosted on https://www.heroku.com/.
+This version of PykeBot only supports Toornament, premiertour and rank lookups but does not require selenium and was designed to be hosted on https://www.heroku.com/.

 ## Installation